stfc/cloud-docs/source/ClusterAPI/Setup.rst

 Account Security
 ----------------

-A `clouds.yaml` file with the user's password is also required.
+A `clouds.yaml` file with the application credentials is also required.
 This file should be removed or restricted on shared machines to prevent unauthorized access.

 Preparing to Deploy